pagopa/rtd-ms-transaction-filter/README.md

 and _batchConfiguration.TransactionFilterBatch.hpanListRecovery.enabled_.

 Endpoint configurations are through the properties _rest-client.hpan.base-url_, for the base configuration , and the endpoint properties for the two services respectively _rest-client.hpan.list.url_ and _rest-client.hpan.salt.url_.
+The client read and connection timeouts are defined through the properties _feign.client.config.hpan-service.connectTimeout__ and _feign.client.config.hpan-service.readTimeout_.

 If the client is to be configured for TLS 1.2 protocol usage, the configuration property _rest-client.hpan.mtls.enabled_ is to be used, and the keystore and trust-store files for the client, to be applied